 - Zoodles, or spiralized zucchini noodles, with tomato sauce (check for sugar content and ingredients if you’re using store bought or better yet, make your own).
 Zoodles are a GREAT replacement for pasta, and can be quite versatile simply by changing the sauce you make!

-- Avocado with Hemp Seeds – Once you have the ingredients together, this recipe takes less than 5 minutes to assemble.
+- Avocado – Once you have the ingredients together, this recipe takes less than 5 minutes to assemble.
 A staple lunch and breakfast, and don’t be afraid to jazz this up with other spices such as cumin, black pepper, cilantro, etc.

 - Chilled Avocado, Cucumber, and Watercress Soup – Any chilled soup makes an easy and satisfying lunch, and we have at least 6 chilled soup recipes available on our blog.